tyroneous9/Conveyor-Monitor/README.md

-the simplest thing that could work, well short of anomaly detection or a trained model — sum the FFT amplitude in a band around the belt-pass frequency and compare it to a baseline (mean + 3 standard deviations) fit on 70% of the healthy device's windows (244 of 350).
-The other 30% (106) is held out for evaluation.
+the simplest thing that could work, well short of anomaly detection or a trained model — sum the FFT amplitude in a band around the belt-pass frequency and compare it to a baseline (mean + 3 standard deviations) fit on 70% of the healthy windows (244 of 350).
+The remaining 106 healthy windows, plus all 350 worn windows, are held out for evaluation.
 The baseline and every prediction get persisted to the `baselines` / `classifications` tables in `backend/storage.py`, not just printed to the console.

 ![Threshold classification: belt-pass band amplitude vs. baseline](analysis/figures/classification.png)